 3. Weather Conditions

 Texas faces a variety of weather challenges.
-Coastal cities like Houston and Corpus Christi are at risk for hurricanes, with the highest risk during August and September.
-Additionally, the state frequently experiences tornadoes, especially in “Tornado Alley” during spring and early summer.
+Coastal cities like Houston and Corpus Christi are often hit by hurricanes, with the highest risk during August and October.
+Texas is located in the infamous “Tornado Alley” which frequently experiences tornadoes.

 To prepare, keep an emergency kit with food supplies, essential medicines, and important documents.
 For added protection, purchase hazard insurance to safeguard your property.